anudeepchikkam/Project-on-Marketplace/README.md

 ### Structure of the website
 The structure of ther website without login in is as followed:
 *	Index - Homepage of Contadel that links to different pages of the website
-*	CV - a portfolio of a user
 *	Contact - contact form for the user to use (not fully implemented)
 *	Register – This is where professionals create their accounts, the details are stored inside the users table, the passwords are also hashed before being sent.
 *	Login – This is where the user can log into their dashboard